 Applying these updates and patches on a regular basis helps businesses:

-Updates and patches resolve security flaws or weaknesses that hackers could exploit to gain unauthorized access to your systems or steal sensitive data.
-By staying up-to-date with security patches, you can decrease the risk of data breaches and cyberattacks.
+Updates and patches resolve security flaws or weaknesses that hackers could exploit to gain unauthorised access to your systems or steal sensitive data.
+By staying up to date with security patches, you can reduce the risk of data breaches and cyberattacks.

 Updates often include performance enhancements, bug fixes, or new features that can improve the overall stability, efficiency, and functionality of your systems and software.

 Regulatory requirements often dictate that businesses apply security updates and patches in a timely manner to maintain compliance.
 Regularly updating your systems can help you avoid fines or penalties associated with non-compliance.

 Protect against emerging threats

 Cyber threats continue to evolve as hackers discover new vulnerabilities and develop new attack techniques.
 Applying updates and patches helps you stay ahead of these emerging threats and maintain a secure environment.